contactmahrkhali/deeplearner/README.md

 # deeplearner
-this is my first repository and I want to become a World wide best coder.
+This is my first repository and I want to become a World wide best coder.
+Author Mahrukh Ali